Laser Treatment for Varicose Veins: What You Need to Know

 For decades, the only treatment for unsightly and uncomfortable varicose veins was an invasive surgery known as vein stripping.
 Fortunately, options for managing vein disease have advanced significantly in recent years.
 One of the most effective is laser treatment for varicose veins.
 This procedure relies on a highly focused beam of light to close unhealthy vessels.
 It is minimally invasive, and you can return to your normal routine within a day or two.

-Laser treatment for varicose veins can be done at your vein treatment clinic.
-There is no need for hospitalization.
-Depending on the number of vessels being treated, the procedure can be completed in under an hour.
-Your vein doctor in New York or vein doctor in New Jersey can help you determine whether this option is right for you.
+Laser treatment for varicose veins can be done at your local Vein Treatment Clinic.
+There is no need for hospitalization, and depending on the number of vessels being treated, the procedure can be completed in under an hour.
+Ask your vein doctor on your next visit if thi is the right procedure for you.

 What Causes Varicose Veins?